Legal Disputes Between Real Estate Agents and Clients

 Buyers should keep in mind, however, that just because there is an adverse material fact about the property does not necessarily mean that the agent knew about it or even that they reasonably should have known about it.
 Again, the default principle under Idaho laws that the agent does not have the requirement to affirmatively act to find things out about the property.
 But if a buyer has concrete, provable facts about what the agent knew or reasonably should have known about a property, the buyer may have a viable claim that the agent failed to meet his or her obligations.

 I hope this has been a helpful summary of the general background about what buyer representation agreements do, what obligations they impose, and some of the hot areas for disputes.
 There are a number of other aspects to buyer representation agreements that depending on the situation buyers will want to be aware of.
-At Macomber Law, we are experienced and well-versed in reading and explaining these agreements to people who are considering buying property up here in Idaho.
+Our real estate lawyers are experienced and well-versed in reading and explaining these agreements to people who are considering buying property up here in Idaho.
 We would be happy to help with any questions that you may have.

 At Timely Contract, our primary legal services include: real estate contract review, real estate contract drafting, legal opinions for title insurance exceptions, and research, due diligence, and legal opinions for properties.

 At Timely Contract we have local real estate attorneys who have experience throughout Idaho, including: Boise, Post Falls, Coeur d’Alene, Lewiston, Moscow, and Sandpoint.